Maximal Independent Sets in Polygonal Cacti: Introduction

 The study of counting the largest number of maximal independent sets, or cliques, was started over fifty years ago when Erd\H{o}s and Mooser rose the question how large $\alpha(n)$ can be and what is the graphs that satisfy this upper bound.
 This problem was solved by Moon and Mooser \cite{MM} in 1965.
 However, the extremal graphs in \cite{MM} are not connected.
 Hence, it was asked further by Wilf \cite{W}, who found the largest number of maximal independent sets of trees, what is the largest number of maximal independent sets of all connected graphs of order $n$.
 This problem was solved by Griggs et. al. \cite{GGG}.
 5 pt

 Although the value $\alpha(n)$ for graphs, connected graphs or trees had been found, a number of graph theorists still have paid attention to count the number of maximal independent sets.
 The study is to give some condition to the graphs or is to focus on some particular classes of graphs.
-For examples, counting the number of maximal independent sets of graphs with given the number of cycles see \cite{JC,JL,LZZ,SV}, counting the number of maximal independent sets of comparability graphs (the graphs that are constructed from partial order sets) see \cite{DM1}, counting the number of maximal independent sets of unlabelled cycle of length $n$ see \cite{BM}, counting the number of maximal independent sets of random graphs see \cite{DR,DFJ}, counting the number of maximal independent sets of chemical graphs see \cite{DL,DM,DZ}.
+For examples, counting the number of maximal independent sets of graphs with given the number of cycles see \cite{JC,JL,LZZ,SV}, counting the number of maximal independent sets of comparability graphs (the graphs that are constructed from partial order sets) see \cite{DM1}, counting the number of maximal independent sets of unlabelled cycle of length $n$ see \cite{BM}, counting the number of maximal independent sets of random graphs see \cite{DR,DFJ} and for example of studies on maximal independent sets see \cite{AH1,AH,BH}.
 5 pt

+In 1952, Husimi \cite{H} generalized the cluster and irreducible integrals from the book of Statistical Mechanics by Mayer and Mayer \cite{Mayer} to solve problems in the Theory of Condensation.
+Later the same year, Uhlenbeck \cite{U} pointed out that Husimi's integrals can be interpreted by graphs.
+The such graphs were called Husimi trees, the graphs whose each edge is in at most one cycle.
+Husimi trees have been attracted much attention as they can be applied to explain many of condensation phenomena, for example of the studies see \cite{HN,HU,R}.
+The Husimi trees were known in graph theory literature as cacti after Harary and Palmer \cite{HP} published their classical book on graph enumeration in 1973 which was 20 years since it was first introduced.

+For graphs that are applied in chemistry, Merrifield and Simmons \cite{MS1,MS2,MS3,MS4} found relationship between physical properties of hydrocarbons and topological indices of graphs representing their molecular structures such as the number of independent sets, connected sets, irredundant sets and maximal independent sets (kernel).
+In particular, in \cite{MS1}, Merrifield and Simmons observed that the numbers of independent sets of graphs representing Alkanes have inverse variations to the boiling points and heat of formations of these compounds.
+By these observations, the number of independent sets of graphs representing molecular structures is known to be Merrifield-Simmons index and has been studied by a number of graph theorists, see \cite{DL,DM,OC} for example.
+For more studies on topological indices of molecular graphs see \cite{CXL,CGR,DG,D,G,Gu1,Gu2,LYH,Ra,SIA,SLH,TBJK} for example.
+5 pt

-In this paper, we applied the concept of bivariate generating functions, which have been extensively used in \cite{DL,DM,DZ}, to establish recurrence relations and the asymptotic behavior of the number of maximal independent sets of ortho, meta and para $n$-gonal cacti when $3 \leq n \leq 6$.
+In this paper, we applied the concept of bivariate generating functions, which have been used in \cite{DL,DM,DZ}, to establish recurrence relations of the number of maximal independent sets of ortho, meta and para $n$-gonal cacti when $3 \leq n \leq 6$.
+Further, the asymptotic behaviors through simple functions of these recurrence relations has been established by the ideas on meromorphic functions and the growth of power series coefficients which were introduced in \cite{W2}.